OSGeo/OSGeoLive-doc/en/quickstart/mapproxy_quickstart.rst

   This layer demonstrates the ability to combine multiple sources into one layer.
 It combines the world population from Mapnik with the US population from Geoserver.
 The ``GetFeatureInfo`` support for the US population is still available.
   You need to start Geoserver with |osgeolive-appmenupath-geoserver| before accessing this layer.

+**mapserver**:
+  This layer uses Mapserver Itasca demo dataset.
+It is a local dataset and it uses the *coverage* feature to limit the BBOX to Itasca, IL.

 Create you own configuration
 --------------------------------------------------------------------------------